-These are fired bars of Barnard Slip going from insight-live.com/glossary/119">cone 04 (bottom) to cone 6 (top).
-It is melting at cone 6.
-Porosity is under 3% and the fired shrinkage above 15% from cone 1 upward.
+It is a clay, a very non-plastic one.
+These are fired SHAB test bars of Barnard Slip going from insight-live.com/glossary/119">cone 04 (bottom) to cone 6 (top, where it is melting).
+Porosity is under 3% and the fired shrinkage above 15% from cone 1 upward (second from bottom).
 Drying shrinkage is 4% at 25% water (it is very non-plastic).
-The darkness of the fired color suggests higher MnO than our published chemistry shows.
+The darkness of the fired color suggests higher MnO than our published chemistry shows (and also higher iron).
+The white areas on the lower temperature bars are soluble salts.

 Pages that reference this post in the Digitalfire Reference Library: